rdlauer/articles/nativescript/securing-app/whitepaper.md

 ![kinvey flexservice](1-flexservice.png)

-For instance, the following FlexService (provided by the illustrious [TJ VanToll](https://twitter.com/tjvantoll)) reads financial transaction data and scores how well you're doing, based on a proprietary algorithm:
+For instance, the following FlexService reads financial transaction data and scores how well you're doing, based on a proprietary algorithm:

 	const sdk = require('kinvey-flex-sdk');